sanger-cellular-informatics/Targeton-Designer/README.md

 Remember to use the exact names mentioned above.
 If a filter name is missing, it will not be applied (e.g., if only `"filters": {"duplicates": true}`, `"HAP1_variant"` will not be applied).

-If no custom config file is passed, then the default `config/default_designer.config.json` will be applied.
-If a custom config file is passed but it does not contain a `filters` key, then the filters from `config/default_designer.config.json` will be applied.
-If the custom config file contains a `filters` key and no filters defined, i.e. `"filters": {},`, then the `duplicates` filter will be applied by default.
+If no user config file is passed, then the default `config/default_designer.config.json` will be applied.
+If a user config file is passed but it does not contain a `filters` key, then the filters from `config/default_designer.config.json` will be applied.
+If the user config file contains a `filters` key and no filters defined, i.e. `"filters": {},`, then the `duplicates` filter will be applied by default.

 ###### Applying ranking from the designer config file

- You can set your own ranking parameters using your custom designer config file (see above).
+ You can set your own ranking parameters using your user designer config file (see [above](
+#designer-config)).
 Ranking parameters can be turned on (`true`) or off (`false`) as follows:

 ```
 {